irebuf/dncs-lab/README.md

 ip link add link eth1 name eth1.170 type vlan id 170 ip link add link eth1 name eth1.171 type vlan id 171
 ```
-We use these lines to split the port eth1 in two ports (eth1.170 and eth1.171): so VLAN virtually splits the link.
+We use these lines to split the port eth1 in two ports (eth1.170 and eth1.171): so VLANs virtually split the link.
 We call the two VLANs with the third 8 bits of IP configuration of the link.
 ```
 ip add add 192.168.170.254/24 dev eth1.170
 ip add add 192.168.171.254/27 dev eth1.171